salumod/FNF-CrystallizationEngine/README.md

 If you want to make mods on this engine
 Similarly, you also need to expose the source code on github
 --------------------------------------------------
  haxe v4.1.5
  haxelib versions
  polymod -(Removed)
  newsgrounds v1.1.5
  flixel 4.11.0
  shader tools v0.0.9(Not used yet, you can delete it from the project. hx without adding it) Now you can add libraries according to the official readme file.
+That's all
+Good luck